macar-x/cashlenx-server/docker/mongodb/README.md

 **Data Included**:
 - 15 sample transactions spread across the past month
-- Mix of income and outcome transactions
+- Mix of income and expense transactions
 - Realistic amounts and categories
 - Includes today, yesterday, this week, and earlier month data